fdonnet/ubik_accounting/README.md

 -- Ubik.Accounting.ApiService.Common -- / -- Ubik.Db.Common --

 - Common config things that can be reuse in other projects
-- This part will grow
+- This part will maybe grow